geoffreyvd/UAV-orientation-estimation-using-LIDAR/README.md

 ## Setup
 This algorithm can either be tested with a real LIDAR and Pixhawk 4 or simply be tested with pre-recorded data avaible in this repo.
-In both cases BreezyLidar has to be installed: https://github.com/simondlevy/BreezyLidar (Linux only)
 <p>
-After that go to the algorithm directory from this repo:
+Go to the algorithm directory from this repo (all contributions are stored here):

     cd ./poseEstimationBasedOnLidar